glowieframework/glowie-website/documentation/basic-application-modules/templates.md

 ### Passing parameters to a template
 The same way as in a view, you can pass parameters to a template as the third parameter of `$this->renderTemplate()` function (see [Views](docs/basic-application-modules/views)).

-**Note:** this parameters can be accessed both from the template itself or from the dynamic rendered view inside the template.
+**Note:** this parameters can be accessed from both the template itself and from the dynamic rendered view inside the template.

 _Example_
 **controller**